ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### Events

 Events in ERC-721 and ERC-20 specifications share conflicting selectors on approval and transfer, meaning an adherent hybrid of the two cannot be achieved.

-In practice, however, usage of like events with distinct parameter indexing and non-conflicting field values presents the most effective path towards backwards compatability.
+This is one of the few areas where backwards compatiblity has been intentionally broken, resulting in a new series of events with either a `Fractional` or `NonFungible` prefix.

 ### balanceOf